turingschool/curriculum/source/projects/feed_engine.markdown

 * View any private user feed to which I have been given access
     * Visit a private feed to which I don't have access and request access
 * Visit `/dashboard` to manipulate my feed
-    * Post a new message (up to 512 characters in length), post a link to another web page, or post a photo
+    * Post a new message (up to 512 characters in length), post a link to another web page with optional comment (256 characters max), or post a photo with optional comment (256 characters max)
         * Schedule the post to appear in the future or past
     * View a 'Visibility' tab to make my feed public or private
         * If my feed is private
             * I will see a list of approved viewers whose approval I may revoke
             * I will see a list of pending viewer requests whose approval I may grant
     * View a notification if I have pending viewer requests with a count
     * View a 'Subscriptions' tab to manage my service subscriptions
         * Disassociate or associate with a Twitter account
         * Disassociate or associate with a GitHub account
         * Disassociate or associate with an Instagram account
         * Disassociate or associate with one or more FeedEngine account
+    * View an "Account" tab where I can:
+      * Change my password by providing a new password and confirmation
+      * Update my email address
+          * A confirmation email should be sent
       * Disable my account

 #### Ruby Developer Consuming a FeedEngine feed